thanakorntha/sql-challenge/case-study-answers/case-3-foodie-fi/README.md

 | 19          | 2       | pro monthly   | 2020-06-29 |
 | 19          | 3       | pro annual    | 2020-08-29 |

 As shown in the output above, most customers who began with a free trial eventually upgraded to a paid plan, including customers 1, 2, 13, 15, 16, 18, and 19.
 These customers initially used a 7-day free trial before transitioning to a basic or pro monthly plan.
-Additionally, three of these customers &mdash; number 2, number 16, and number 19 &mdash; further upgraded to an annual pro plan.
+Additionally, three of these customers&mdash;number 2, number 16, and number 19&mdash;further upgraded to an annual pro plan.

 However, only two customers, 11 and 15, churned.
 Customer 11 started with a free trial and then churned without upgrading.
 Customer 15 initially upgraded from a free trial to a pro monthly plan but churned after one month.